 Norges Bank Investment Management's access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global laid down by the Ministry of Finance.
 Specifically, financial derivatives that are naturally linked to investments in the equity portfolio may be used.
-In accordance with this investment mandate, the Pension Fund may use foreign exchange contracts, exchange traded futures, equity warrants, rights and swaps and other related derivatives, in order to achieve the lowest possible transaction cost and to efficiently rebalance the portfolio.
-Within the equity management the use of derivatives has been limited and have been used for efficient portfolio management.
-The segmented net fair values and exposure of the financial derivatives for the last two years are shown in a table below.
+In accordance with the investment mandate, the Pension Fund may use derivative in order to achieve the lowest possible transaction cost, and to efficiently rebalance the portfolio.
+Within equity management, the use of derivatives has been limited and have been used for efficient portfolio management.
+Contract for difference are the most widely used financial derivatives.
+At year end the net fair value of the contract for difference contract was -843 million Norwegian Kroner, compared with 34 million Norwegian Kroner last year.
+The average exposure on purchased contract for difference through 2020 was 57 710 million Norwegian Kroner, up from 43 186 million last year.
+The average exposure on sold contract for difference through 2020 was 57 256 million Norwegian Kroner, up from 41 398 million last year.